-3. Parents' and Friends Group
+8. Parents and Friends Group

 At Parents and Friends Group we support students and the school community by offering time to help out within the school.
-This is in a variety of different areas when the need arises through voluntary contribution each member brings to the group.
+This is in a variety of different ways when the need arises through voluntary contribution.